NOAA Ship Okeanos Explorer: 2022 Expeditions Overview

 Throughout the field season, we will work with other U.S. federal agencies, including the U.S. Geological Survey and the Bureau of Ocean Energy Management, as well as academic and international partners.

-Following winter maintenance and repairs to Okeanos Explorer, NOAA Ocean Exploration will conduct a shakedown of mapping and remotely operated vehicle (ROV) systems in the Gulf of Mexico and Florida Straits.
+Following winter maintenance and repairs to Okeanos Explorer, NOAA Ocean Exploration will conduct a shakedown of mapping and remotely operated vehicle (ROV) systems in and around the Florida Straits.
 We will then transit to San Juan, Puerto Rico, for two mapping expeditions, where we will work toward completion of the deepwater mapping in the U.S. Exclusive Economic Zone around Puerto Rico.
-During the second mapping expedition, we will introduce and test two deep-sea cameras.
-These cameras, which will be attached to the conductivity temperature and depth (CTD) rosette, will collect still images and video of the water column and seabed, helping to further our understanding of these mysterious places.
+During the second mapping expedition, we will introduce and test two deep-sea camera systems.
+These cameras, which will be attached to the conductivity, temperature, and depth (CTD) rosette, will collect still images and video of the water column and seabed, helping to further our understanding of these mysterious places.

 Next stop, the high seas of the North Atlantic.
 NOAA Ocean Exploration’s Voyage to the Ridge is a series of three expeditions to explore the Mid-Atlantic Ridge, Azores Plateau, and Charlie-Gibbs Fracture Zone.
 Geologically, this includes a divergent plate boundary, volcanism, and hydrothermal vents.
 Biologically, we anticipate a variety of marine life supported by the hydrothermal vents and an abundance of hard seafloor that includes migration corridors that run through the region connecting the eastern and western shores of the Atlantic basin.
 Mapping and ROV operations will provide much needed insight into these unique and unexplored deepwater areas.